dehnsurgeon/Warwick-Maths-Society.github.io/_pages/module-reviews.md

       <div class="card-body">
         <large class="text-muted">23/24</large>
         <br/>
         This module is incredibly dense compared to <i>MA3F1 Introduction to Topology</i>, though it should be noted that relatively little from that module is required for this one; <i>MA3F1</i> is concerned entirely with homotopy theory, while this module covers homology theory.
 Only the basic notion of a homotopy, and the Seifert-van Kampen theorem are assumed in this course, and these can be learnt separately without much issue.
-This module roughly covers the third chapter of Hatcher.
+This module roughly covers the second chapter of Hatcher.
         <br/>
         <br/>
         The module introduces the idea of homology, beginning with semi-simplicial structures and simplicial homology, before introducing the more general concept of a chain complex, and the more flexible singular homology, which is used for much of the remainder of the course.
 Two main results in singular homology then take up a large proportion of the middle section of the module: proving Homotopy Invariance with chain homotopies and the prism operator; and the Mayer-Vietoris Long Exact Sequence with barycentric subdivision.
 Using these results, the Jordan Curve theorem is finally proved, having been mentioned since the foundations notes in first year.